zaxzax98/sqliscaner/README.md

 ## Introduction

-This tool utilizes the `requests` library to make HTTP requests, the `colorama` library to enhance terminal output, and the `marshal` library to obfuscate the code.
+This tool utilizes the `requests` library to make HTTP requests, the `colorama` library to enhance terminal output, and the `pycryptodome` library to obfuscate the code.
 The aim is to find vulnerable sites and query for SQL Injection vulnerabilities.

 ## Requirements